prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

   }
 });
 ```
-Since the form is working and the entered transactions are being saved in TransactionsDetails's state.records, we move forward by
+Since the form is working and the entered transactions are being saved in _TransactionsDetails_'s state.records, we move forward by
 displaying the dynamically added records in the table.
-For this, we introduce a new component named TransactionRow.
+For this, we introduce a new component named _TransactionRow_.

 ```javascript
 var TransactionRow = React.createClass({